danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

 | 4        | `3662,68 ms` | `3700 ms`       | -                   |
 | 5        | `3717,01 ms` | `3800 ms`       | -                   |

+> When done optimizing, make sure to apply a sensible value for the Lambda timeout.
+In this case the default of 6 seconds would be a good one.

 ## Comparing costs

-To compare costs between both implementation, I did a couple of test runs converting a 3 minute (2,8 MB) WebM audio file to MP3.<br/>
+To compare costs between both implementation, I did a couple of test runs converting a 3 minute (2,8 MB) WebM audio file to MP3.

-This is by no means very extensive, and your mileage may vary.
-But IMHO I think it's decent enough to get a first impression in what range the costs might reside in.
+The following comparison is by no means very extensive, and your mileage may vary.
+But IMHO I think it's good enough to get a decent impression of the cost range.

-> I haven't run this implementation at scale yet (\*fingers crossed\*), and if my findings change, I'll update this post.
+I haven't run this implementation at scale yet (\*fingers crossed\*), and if my findings change, I'll update this post.

 ### Amazon Elastic Transcoder costs